 How Long Will Treatment Take?

 The length of your treatment program is entirely up to you.
 Many treatment centers offer 30, 60 and 90 day programs.
-Their are options for longer term outpatient programs and sober living options after long-term care.
-Your Admissions Advisor can help you select the best option for you before you enter treatment.
-Your Treatment Team at your treatment facility will respond to your needs and if you feel you need to stay longer, they will accommodate your needs.
+There are options for longer term outpatient programs and sober living options after long-term care.
+Your treatment team at your treatment facility will respond to your needs and if you feel you need to stay longer, they will accommodate your needs.

 Don't wait.
 Call (888) 446-9821 now for the help you deserve.